01 of 20

 In a World of Standout Chocolate Countries, Belgium Could Be the Best

 In Antwerp, chocolate is a passion.
 The local chocolate is made by hand and gorgeously packaged with ribbons.
-Then it's sold in dainty shops that resemble lingerie boutiques.
+Dainty shops here resemble lingerie boutiques.
 After all, fine chocolate is a sensuous pleasure.

 Hand Me Some of that Antwerp Chocolate

 Antwerp's signature chocolate treat is small chocolates shaped like hands.
-This tradition is part of Antwerp's mythology.
-It's a gory story about a mean giant who lived on the river.
+This tradition is part of Antwerp's mythology about a mean giant who lived on the river.
 The hands symbolize what happened to him.
-And the statue in the Grand Place, showing a Roman soldier hoisting a severed hand,... tells you the end of the story.
-Forget the story but remember the chocolate!Continue to 10 of 19 below.
+And the statue in the Grand Place, showing a Roman soldier hoisting a severed hand, tells you the end of the story.
+Forget the... story but remember the chocolate!Continue to 11 of 20 below.